sphinx-doc/sphinx/Doc-26/library/mimify.rst

 .. data:: MAXLEN

-   By default, a part will be encoded as quoted-printable when it contains any non- ASCII characters (characters with the 8th bit set), or if there are any lines longer than :const:`MAXLEN` characters (default value 200).
+   By default, a part will be encoded as quoted-printable when it contains any non-ASCII characters (characters with the 8th bit set), or if there are any lines longer than :const:`MAXLEN` characters (default value 200).

 .. data:: CHARSET